A random map script for AOE3:The Asian Dynasties

-To play this map, the two files (Transcontinental TAD.xs and Transcontinental TAD.xml) must be placed in the folder: My Documents\My Games\Age of Empires 3\RM3.
+To play this map, the two files (Desert Flood.xs and Desert Flood.xml) must be placed in the folder: My Documents\My Games\Age of Empires 3\RM3.
 Please do not place them in the game's install folder - that will not work.
-When you start up a skirmish game in Single-player or Multiplayer, use the small blue 'Custom Map' button, which allows you to then select one of the random maps in that My Games folder from the drop-down window.
-The files will transfer in Multiplayer if your allies or opponents have not downloaded the files.
-Please do not edit the files or you will have compatability problems in Multiplayer.
-This map script will not work properly in the original AOE3 and TWC.
+This script will not work in the original AOE3 or TWC due to the new content.

 |Author||Reviews ( All | Comments Only | Reviews Only )|